flying fox mega bat hanging upside down photo by Signe Allerslev

 Megabats and Microbats Bond with Wildlife Rehabilitator

-This is another video of both types of bats, Megabats and Microbats, with a wildlife rehabilitator.
-You can see the strong bond different bat species have with her.
+This is another video of both types of bats, Megabats and Microbats, with a wildlife rehabilitator. .
+The Dodo.

 Tricolored Bat Russell Cave National Monument, NPS, Public Domain